Original & Collaborative Research

 In late 2018, Dr. Jay Children’s Grief Centre received funding from the Toronto Urban Health Fund to partner with various community organizations and create resources that support families, children and youth grieving a substance-related death.
 We spoke to caregivers and youth with lived experience and service providers working alongside families to ensure that what we created provided families with the information they needed to support their children and teens.
 We created a webinar and resource package for families to watch and download.
 We also hope to create new resources on this topic, so stay tuned for updates.
 We would like to thank our funder, The Toronto Urban Health Fund, for their support of this project.

 - Click here to access our newest resources and learn more about the project.

 We surveyed parents and caregivers of children and youth who had experienced the illness, dying or death of a family member.
 We asked them, “how concerned are you?” about a list of common issues.
-On this page you will find information, ideas and strategies to address the biggest or most common concerns that people identified.

 Overall, we found that parents’ and caregivers’ concerns could not be predicted by their own or the child’s gender, the child’s age, the type of illness or death, or how much time had passed since the death had occurred.
 Instead, each person’s experience and concerns were uniquely shaped by their life experiences and relationships with the children and youth, and with the person who was ill, dying, or who had died.
 There is no right or wrong way to feel, and no right or wrong amount of concern.